younglim/developer.gov.sg/collections/_products/categories/digital-identity/sign-with-singpass/getting-started.md

 **For Businesses**

-Businesses can reach out to any of the digital signing partners to use commercial document management products that are pre-integrated with the Sign API:
+Businesses can reach out to any of the digital signing partners [listed here](https://api.singpass.gov.sg/library/sign/business/Digital%20Signing%20Partners){:target="_blank"}. to use commercial document management products that are pre-integrated with the Sign API.
-- Crimson Logic
-- Dedoco
-- DocuSign
-- iText
-- Kofax
-- Modus Consulting
-- Netrust
-- Redoc.co by Real Estate Doc
-- SigningCloud by Securemetrics
-- Tessaract Technologies
-- Zoho Sign

-More information on digital signing partners can be found [here](https://api.singpass.gov.sg/library/sign/business/Digital%20Signing%20Partners){:target="_blank"}.

 **For Developers**